orbs-network/orbs-contract-sdk/go/examples/counter/README.md

 # Counter Example

-> Native Go contract

-This simple example is designed to show you how to read & write state variables.
+This simple example is designed to show you how to read and write state variables.

-The Counter smart contract supports two main methods:
+The counter smart contract supports two main methods:

-* `get` - which returns the current value of the counter.
+* `get` - returns the current value of the counter.

-* `add` - which takes a value as argument and adds it to the counter.
+* `add` - takes a value as argument and adds it to the counter.

 ### How to test this example?